 Now that we’ve got lists with great ideas and a few items of importance to them, the tables turned a bit a few mornings ago.
 I sat down to breakfast and was handed a hand drawn set of columns with labels that read:

 complete with a line to write my name and a spot to date it.

 What fun!
 No one has ever asked me what I’d like to Wair, Read, Want, Need, or Do.
 I was excited so I set it aside for a quiet moment when I could jot down All.The.Things that would come to mind.
 You may be surprised to know what happened next.
 When I found my moment, I sat down to write All.The.Things and very few actually came to mind, and what came were pretty practical.

 I refrained from writing underwear in the Need column, though in all honesty that’s where they belong.
 This postpartum mama’s undergarments could use an overhaul.
 Things just don’t fit like they used to around these parts.
 No pun intended.

 I even felt uncomfortable including a new laptop on the Want list even though (and here come all the reasons) mine is starting to slow down and is used 98% for work.

 What occurred to me is HOW WEIRD WE ARE ABOUT ASKING FOR WHAT WE WANT OR NEED.
 Think of how many times per day we ask another family member or child what they want or need (or man, think of all the times we don’t have to ask for what they want or need because we show the f*$& up with it before they even know to ask for it!).

-16 stocking stuffers for mama: aka, here are many a things a mama could want (or need) (and isn’t asking for or suggesting):
+Here are many a things a mama could want or need (and isn’t asking for or suggesting)

 :: a massage (with babysitter arranged, time allotted for coffee or shopping or yoga or star gazing before or after and dinner made upon her return)